 If you have a four-legged friend in tow then they’ll love this time of year too as they are allowed on most of the beaches – the perfect playground!

 There’s plenty of activities taking place during February’s half term week to keep your little ones entertained.
-From ice skating to splashing fun at a waterpark and nature walks to an explosive day out at the Tank Museum, there’s something for everyone.
+From ice skating and splashing fun at a waterpark, to nature walks and an explosive day out at the Tank Museum, there’s something for everyone.

 Dorset’s dark skies